SO-Close-Vote-Reviewers/auto-comments/sites/stackoverflow.com/questions.md

 ###[Q] Possible suicide US
 It sounds like you’re going through a really hard time.
 I’d really like to help you, but unfortunately, we’re not well-equipped to do so here.
 Your best option is probably to call the [National Suicide Prevention Lifeline](//suicidepreventionlifeline.org/).
 People are on call there to talk to people struggling with the same kind of issues you are, regardless of location.
 US: +1-800-273-8255.
 If calling is not good, they can [chat with you live online](http://suicidepreventionlifeline.org/GetHelp/LifelineChat.aspx).
 It might not help, but what’s the harm?

+###[Q] Gender assumptions of readers
+Hi there.
+A number of women in our community sometimes say that every time they see gendered assumptions about software engineers, they feel a bit excluded.
+I wonder, could you try to avoid adding male-oriented greetings and pronouns in your posts, so as to make for a more welcoming environment?
+Thank you.